natallyriqueto/natallyriqueto/README.md

 ### 👋 Hi there
 Welcome!
 I'm a Software Engineer with five years of professional experience.
 I have honed my skills creating web applications and restful API's.
-I've explored several differents technologies working on differents projects.
+I've explored many technologies working on differents projects.

 ### 🚀 Expertise
 Throughout my five years of experience, I have worked on different projects, focusing on developing responsive and user-friendly frontend applications.
-My expertise consists in technologies such as HTML5, CSS3, JavaScript, TypeScript, React, and Angular.
+My expertise lies in some frontend technologies, including HTML5, CSS3, JavaScript, TypeScript, React, and Angular.
 In addition to my frontend experience, I have also gained valuable experience in building RESTful APIs using Node.js.